The UK Logistics Sector is massively important to the UK and is worth over £93bn to the economy.

-The UK logistics sector is worth over £93bn to the economy.
-One in twelve working people in the UK work in logistics - 2.3 million people spanning some 196,000 companies.
+Incredibly, one in twelve working people in the UK work in logistics - that's 2.3 million people spanning some 196,000 companies.

 Freight logistics companies fall into two groups: